HazemAM/mezzo-tracker/README.md

   - Autoplay: Keep playing similar music after your queue ends
   - Song Radio: Start a radio station from any song
   - Support for sonic similarity plugins, including [AudioMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI-NV-plugin), to get better matching music similarity
+- Artist pages
+  - Albums organized by release type
+  - “Appears On” section for albums where artist is featured on, if you have [`ArtistParticipations`](https://www.navidrome.org/docs/usage/configuration/options/#opt-subsonic-artistparticipations) setting enabled
+  - “Similar Artists” section
 - Queue system
   - Swipe on a song anywhere to add it to the queue, swipe in the queue to remove it
   - Reorder songs in the queue